misha99fr/virusforinstaller/README.md

-The Virus For Fake.Windows.Setup trojan
+The Repository for my First trojan

- Warning for educational purposes
+Don't launch it on real PC